-Mr Rajendra Ratnoo, Joint Secretary, Department for Promotion of Industry and Internal Trade (DPIIT), and Controller General of Patent, Designs and Trademarks, GoI, yesterday stated that the rise of the Indian market depends upon the MSME sector, and the government has been taking all necessary steps to spread awareness regarding the importance of intellectual property rights in safeguarding and protecting their imaginative inventions.
+Rajendra Ratnoo, Joint Secretary, Department for Promotion of Industry and Internal Trade (DPIIT), and Controller General of Patent, Designs, and Trademarks, GoI, stated that the rise of the Indian market depends upon the MSME sector.
+The government has been taking all necessary steps to spread awareness regarding the importance of intellectual property rights in safeguarding and protecting their imaginative inventions.

-Addressing webinar on ‘From Minds to Industry: IP Exploitation by MSMEs’, coordinated by FICCI, to commemorate the World Intellectual Property Day 2021, Mr Ratnoo emphasized on the need for Indian SMEs to greatly protect their innovative products.
+Addressing a webinar on ‘From Minds to Industry’, Intellectual Property rights or IP rights exploitation by MSMEs’, coordinated by FICCI, to commemorate the World Intellectual Property Day 2021, Ratnoo emphasized the need for Indian MSMEs to protect their innovative products significantly.

-The webinar has been attended by over 150 delegates, including senior policy makers, administrators, IP specialists from the business and the legal fraternity who deliberated on topics which range from the demand for an increasingly powerful IP ecosystem for India to become a knowledge economy, the vital purpose of IP for its rise and achievement of MSMEs, as well as the paths available IPR commercialisation, amongst others.
+Over 150 delegates have attended the webinar, including senior policymakers, administrators, IP specialists from the business and the legal fraternity who deliberated on topics that range from the demand for an increasingly robust IP ecosystem for India to become a knowledge economy, the vital purpose of IP for its rise and achievement of MSMEs, as well as the paths available IPR commercialization, amongst others.